nalind/gss/README.md

 In broad strokes:
 * gss\_buffer\_t is replaced by either []byte or string
 * OIDs and OID sets are passed around as encoding/asn1 ObjectIdentifiers and arrays of encoding/asn1 ObjectIdentifiers
-* IOV and AEAD function and types are declared but functions are not currently defined